Where I Wish I’d Had a Car

 The Wild Atlantic Way (Ireland)

-Ireland is a beautiful country but I wasn’t expecting everything to either be new or in ruin when I went to visit.
+Ireland is a beautiful country.
 Even though the Wild Atlantic Way is known for its natural beauty, such as the Burren, I thought there was so much more to it.
 I hadn’t seen nature like that in the WAW before but the cold breath of the sea against the harsh landscape, and all the castle and building ruins lined along the coast was so beautiful and something so foreign to me, being from the States.
 As I saw Irish history fly by my window, I knew I absolutely had to return with my own vehicle one day.

 The Sacred Valley (Peru)